Neoteroi/essentials-configuration-keyvault/README.md

 `essentials-configuration` provides a way to handle configuration roots composed of different layers, such as configuration files and environmental variables.
-Layers are applied in order and can override each others' values, enabling different scenarios like configuration by environment and system instance.
+Layers are applied in order and can override each others' values, enabling different scenarios like configuration by environment (e.g. DEV, TEST, PROD) and system instance.

 `essentials-configuration-keyvault` provides a solution to add secrets stored in Azure Key Vault into configuration objects.